Skip to main content

 The Art of Viral Content Creation: Strategies for Marketers

-Viral content isn’t accidental; Bobby Saputra reveals it’s the result of relentless practice, meticulous optimization, and deep audience understanding.
+Viral content isn’t accidental; Bobby Saputra reveals it’s the result of relentless practice, meticulous optimisation, and deep audience understanding.
 His insights present virality as a finely tuned art form.

 Consistency is central: “I post every single day.”
 This daily discipline is a continuous learning laboratory, providing invaluable data on audience retention.
 This consistent output allows for rapid iteration and refinement, turning every post into a lesson in what resonates.

-He emphasizes “retention time optimization,” a painstaking editing process to “shave off seven seconds and make the hook a little bit faster.”
+He emphasises “retention time optimisation,” a painstaking editing process to “shave off seven seconds and make the hook a little bit faster.”
 This isn’t arbitrary; it’s about eliminating irrelevant seconds to prevent disengagement.
 The remarkable result: “90% of all of yours finished the video,” an unbelievably rare feat.
-Marketers must understand that optimizing for audience attention spans is crucial for viral potential.
+Marketers must understand that optimising for audience attention spans is crucial for viral potential.

 “Increasing the stakes” in storytelling is another cornerstone.
 By constantly raising emotional or narrative stakes, Bobby Saputra ensures his content remains compelling and unpredictable, transforming simple videos into captivating stories.
 Marketers can apply this by creating intrigue and urgency in their content.

-Ultimately, his viral success stems from an “obsession over your consumers” and a keen focus on “how they are being hooked and how their attention being retained.”
-This audience-centric approach means constantly analyzing viewer behavior and adapting content.
-Viral content is a deliberate outcome of disciplined practice, precise optimization, and unwavering dedication to captivating the audience.
+Ultimately, his viral success stems from an “obsession over your consumers” and a keen focus on “how they are being hooked and how their attention [is] being retained.”
+This audience-centric approach means constantly analysing viewer behaviour and adapting content.
+Viral content is a deliberate outcome of disciplined practice, precise optimisation, and unwavering dedication to captivating the audience.

 Brands and Influencers: A Smarter Approach to Collaboration for Marketers